How to fix an invalid or Non-System disk error

 - At the A:\> prompt, type fdisk and press Enter.

-- If you receive a message no fixed disk present, read Hard drive is bad or not connected properly.
+- If you receive the error message "no fixed disk present," the hard drive is bad or not connected properly.

 - If you can get into fdisk, choose option 4 to display the partition information.
-In the partition information, if the System is listed as FAT16 or FAT32 then continue to step 5.
-If you have a message indicating no partitions defined, no information is on your hard drive and you need to create a new partition.
+In the partition information, if the system is listed as FAT16 or FAT32, continue to step 5.
+If you have a message indicating no partitions defined, no information is on your hard drive, and you need to create a new partition.
 See the fdisk command page for additional information.

-- If you see FAT16 or FAT32 in fdisk press the ESC key until back at the A:\>
+- If you see FAT16 or FAT32 in fdisk, press the Esc until back at the A:\> prompt.

-- Once at the A:\> Type, sys c: <press enter> (only do this command if you are using the same operating system that this diskette was created on).
+- Once at the A:\> prompt, type sys c: and press Enter.
+Only do this command if you are using the same operating system that created the boot diskette.

-- If you receive bad command or file name and not 'System Transferred' and have verified you have typed the command properly get a bootable diskette with the file sys.com.
+- If you receive "Bad command or file name" and not "System Transferred," and the command was typed in correctly, get a bootable diskette with the sys.com file.

-- If system was transferred successfully, reboot the computer and issue should be resolved.
+- If the system was transferred successfully, reboot the computer, and the issue should be resolved.

 Windows 2000 and Windows XP users

-- Boot from either your ERD, your bootable Windows CD, or your bootable Restore CD.
+- Boot from either your ERD (Emergency Repair Disk), your bootable Windows CD, or your bootable restore CD.

-- Once loaded choose the Repair Windows option.
-If you're able to repair Windows remove the disks and reboot the computer.
+- Once loaded, choose the Repair Windows option.
+If you can repair Windows, remove the disks and reboot the computer.

 If your operating system is not listed above or the steps above did not resolve your issue, you can also try erasing the hard drive and starting over.

-If you have tried the suggestions listed above but you're still encountering the same issues, check the connections to the hard drive itself.
-If the drive was recently installed, or if the computer was recently moved, it's possible the connections have become loose.
+If you tried the suggestions above, but you're still encountering the same issues, check the connections to the hard drive itself.
+If the drive was recently installed, or if the computer was recently moved, connections may be are loose.

-Unfortunately, if all connections are setup properly and all the above recommendations have been attempted, it is likely that the hard drive is bad and it needs to be replaced.
+Unfortunately, if all connections are set up properly, and you attempted all recommendations above, the hard drive is likely bad and needs to be replaced.